ogamel/adaptive_genome/research_notes.md

 - Perhaps non standard genetic code is reflected in the sequences themselves.
 That code and sequences have to go together to conserve these higher properties.
 - Find nice symmetric order of rc pairs - rather than currently used canonical ordering
+- Whatever properties one explores for genetic code, they could also apply for alternate genetic code - check there

 ### Motif language analog
 - Motifs vs GERP score https://en.wikipedia.org/wiki/Sequence_motif (seems I need more detailed annotation)